canonical/ubuntu-core-docs/docs/reference/assertions/system-user.md

 - `user-presence` (optional) when set to `until-expiration` means users created through the system-user assertion are valid until the expiration of the actual assertion.
 Requires that `    "format": "2",` is also set.

-See [Assertion format](/t/assertions/19742#heading--format) for more details on fields common to most assertions.
+See [Assertion format](/reference/assertions/index.md#assertion-format) for more details on fields common to most assertions.

 The simple addition of such assertions to a device assertion database should not be enough to trigger the user creation.
 This must be initiated explicitly (via `snap create-user`, or in the context of the auto-import mechanism for assertions from removable devices, which requires physical access to the device).

-<h2 id='heading--example'>Example system-user assertion</h2>
+## Example system-user assertion

 The following is a the JSON input for an example system-user assertion: